UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 * Statistical analysis of the results.

 Step 3 - Quantitative Methods:
-Understanding of how the cognitive workload of human in a military Human-autonomy teaming scenario can be determined-
+Understanding of how the cognitive workload of human in a military Human-autonomy teaming scenario can be determined.
 * Simulation experiments: Varying the number of supervised autonomous systems in the most suitable scenario, which was previously examined in step 2.
 * Statistical analysis of the results.